Agnostic Product Mixed State Tomography via Robust Statistics: Introduction

 \paragraph{Robust Statistics} In a range of machine learning scenarios, the standard i.i.d.\ assumption does not accurately represent the underlying phenomenon.
-To address such settings, robust statistics \cite{Huber09,diakonikolas2023algorithmic} aims to develop accurate estimators in the presence of adversarial outliers (or misspecification).
+To address such settings, robust statistics \cite{Huber09,diakonikolas2023algorithmic} aims to develop accurate estimators in the presence of adversarial outliers or model misspecification.
 The field originates from the pioneering works of Tukey and Huber \cite{tukey1960survey, Huber64} in the 1960s.
 Early work in statistics determined the sample complexity of robust estimation for various basic tasks, including mean estimation.
 Alas, the multivariate versions of these estimators incurred exponential runtime in the dimension.
-A recent line of work in computer science, starting with \cite{DKKLMS16, LaiRV16}, has led to a revival of robust statistics from an algorithmic standpoint, by providing the first robust estimators in high dimensions with polynomial sample and time complexity.
+A recent line of work in computer science, starting with \cite{DKKLMS16, LaiRV16}, has led to a revival of robust statistics from an algorithmic standpoint, providing the first robust estimators in high dimensions with polynomial sample and time complexity.
 Since the dissemination of these works, there has been an explosion of results providing computationally efficient robust estimators and associated statistical-computational tradeoffs for a wide range of tasks.
 See \cite{diakonikolas2023algorithmic} for a textbook overview of this field.

-The task of robustly learning binary product distributions is one of the first problems studied in the field:~\cite{DKKLMS16} gave an efficient algorithm that approximates the underlying distribution within error $\tilde{O}(\sqrt{\eps})$ in total variation distance.
-While information-theoretically one can achieve error of $O(\eps)$, known Statistical Query lower bounds~\cite{DiakonikolasKS22} rule out efficient algorithms with error better than $\Omega(\eps \sqrt{\log(1/\eps)})$.
+The task of robustly learning binary product distributions was one of the first problems studied in the field.
+Specifically,~\cite{DKKLMS16} gave an efficient algorithm that approximates the underlying distribution within error $\tilde{O}(\sqrt{\opt})$ in total variation distance.
+While one can achieve $O(\opt)$ error information-theoretically, known Statistical Query lower bounds~\cite{diakonikolas2022optimal} rule out efficient algorithms with error better than $\Omega(\opt \sqrt{\log(1/\opt)})$.
 This near-quadratic gap between the known upper and lower bounds has remained a basic open question in the field.
-Our \Cref{thm:robust-main-inf} gives an efficient algorithm nearly matching the SQ lower bound (up to a $\sqrt{\log(1/\eps)}$ factor).
+Our \Cref{thm:robust-main-inf} gives an efficient algorithm which matches the SQ lower bound up to a $\log\log(1/\opt)$ factor.